Ray Lewis: Early life

 Raymond Anthony Jackson was born in Bartow, Florida, located in Central Florida, the oldest of five siblings.
-His mother was just 15 at the time of his birth, while his father was absent for most of his life.
+His mother, Sunseria Smith, was just 15 at the time of his birth, while his father, Elbert Ray Jackson, was absent for most of his life.
 Not much was known about his father's life other that he was a record-setting high school wrestler before he was incarcerated for drug-related offenses.
 As a boy, and the eventual older brother to four younger siblings, Lewis quickly became the man of the house.
 He helped his sisters with their hair and made sure his younger brother arrived at daycare on time.
 When his father's contact became less frequent, he abandoned his last name and changed it to the last name of his mother's friend, Ray Lewis.

 Lewis attended Kathleen High School in Lakeland, Florida, where he was a star high school football player and wrestler.
 As a wrestler, Lewis was a Florida wrestling state champion.
 He was an All-American linebacker on the football field at Kathleen, overcoming his smaller size at the time with his intensity and instincts.
 Lewis later revealed that his stepfather was extremely abusive towards his mother, and got a deck of 52 playing cards to start his push-up regimen, so he could get stronger to protect her.
 This also was the reason behind choosing the #52 jersey in his professional career.
 His younger brother, Keon Lattimore, was a former running back at the University of Maryland.